 I’ve also felt this when eating before; lifting the cutlery to my mouth took so much effort it almost wasn’t worth eating.

 On a good day, I can stand for quite a while and find transferring from a chair to my mobility scooter fairly easy.
-When I’m feeling fatigued, it’s like my legs won’t hold my weight up, and I may as well weigh 1000 pounds.
+When I’m feeling fatigued, it is like my legs won’t hold my weight up, and I may as well weigh 1,000 pounds.

 I had this problem at work when fatigue descended during the day.
-I was in the disabled bathroom, and it took me six attempts, while grabbing onto the handrails, to stand long enough to do my trousers up!
-I was wearing skinny jeans, so I didn’t make it easy for myself, but I’d been able to manage it that morning without any problems!
+I was in the bathroom and it took me six attempts while grabbing onto the handrails to stand long enough to do my trousers up!
+I was wearing skinny jeans, so I didn’t make it easy for myself, but I had been able to manage it that morning without any problems.

-Taking a shower is also virtually impossible at times like this, and I’ve spent many a day in sweatpants on the couch having not managed it before.
-This is ok at home but not a good look, or smell, for the office!
+Taking a shower is also virtually impossible at times like this, and I have spent many a day in sweatpants on the couch having not managed it before.
+This is okay at home but not a good look, or smell, for the office!

 Types of MS Fatigue

 This occurs as a direct result of MS. The body slows down reaction times due to damage to the central nervous system, causing fatigue.
-This can take the form of “lassitude” which is an overwhelming sense of tiredness unrelated to the amount of activity, as in my attempt to sweep the floor, or how much sleep you’ve had.
+This can take the form of lassitude, which is an overwhelming sense of tiredness unrelated to the amount of activity, as in my attempt to sweep the floor or how much sleep you have had.

 Unlike regular fatigue that a healthy person may experience after a late night or a stressful week at work, lassitude is not alleviated by resting or getting more sleep.
 It can be mental or physical in nature, or both at the same time.